How to Watch TV Shows and Movies Through the Internet

 There are many streaming media players to choose from, and the most popular ones are the six below.
 We’ve provided links to read more about each one.
 You can purchase them online, or they may be purchased at your local Walmart, Target, Best Buy, etc.

-To compare each one, read Which Streaming Media Player is Right for You?
+To compare each one, read Streaming Media Comparison Chart

 - Amazon Fire